 - I sometimes answer the wrong question or give an inappropriate response to a question.

 - I avoid social activities because I can’t hear well.

 Your Total = _____

 *This is not a professional hearing test and we recommend having your hearing evaluated by a qualified specialist.

 0 – 4 Your score indicates a low possibility of hearing loss.

 5 – 9 Your score indicates you may be experiencing some degree of hearing loss.

 10+ Your score indicates a high probability of hearing loss.

-The only way to be sure if the symptoms you’re experiencing are related to hearing loss is to schedule a hearing assessment.
+The only way to be sure if the symptoms you’re experiencing are related to hearing loss is to schedule a hearing test.
 A hearing care professional will be able to tell you the type and degree of hearing loss and offer a professional recommendation on what type of hearing aid, if needed, will suit your listening needs and lifestyle.
-YourHearing can help match you with a hearing professional in your area, find a credentialed provider and schedule an appointment.
+YourHearing can help match you with a hearing professional in your area, find a clinic and schedule an appointment.